 Respondents stopped answering questions at two politically sensitive sections of the survey.
 We chose not to exclude these respondents from our dataset.
-For more details about missing data, please read the full “Survey Dropouts” post.
+For more details about missing data, please read our post specifically on this topic.

 For a visualization of where missing responses occur in the questions, see the graph below: